eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 -->
 ## Troubleshooting general build status problems
 If your build fails, try the following:
   * Inspect the build logs.
-The build logs can be opened from the project's context menu.
+Open the build logs from the project's context menu.
 In the build logs, you can view error messages that describe the type and cause of failure.
-  * If the build failure is related to the image build then view the docker build log and correct any errors in the project's Dockerfile.
+  * If the build failure is related to the image build, then view the docker build log and correct any errors in the project's Dockerfile.

 <!--
-Action/Topic: Creating a project and/or Checking the application and build statuses Issue type: bug/info
+Action/Topic: Creating a project or Checking the application and build statuses Issue type: bug/info
 Codewind version: 0.5.0
 OS: Windows